curityio/nonce-authenticator/README.md

 | login_hint | Supplies the nonce for validation |
 | prompt | Prevents nonce authentication being bypassed via SSO cookies |

-The target OAuth client then continues in the normal way.\
+The target OAuth client then authenticates silently, with no user prompts.\
-It receives its own set of tokens with its own scopes and claims.
+The target client then receives its own set of tokens, with its own scopes and claims.

 ## Building the plugin

-The plugin built by issuing the command
+The plugin built by issuing this command:

 ```
 mvn package
 ```

-This will produce JAR files in the `target` directory, which can be installed.\
+This will produce JAR files in the `target` directory:
-Gather the following files from the `target` folder:

 ```text
 nonce-authneticator-*.jar
 jose4j-*.jar
 ```

-Deploy JAR files to the instances of the Curity Identity Server, in a plugins subfolder.\
+Deploy these JAR files to the instances of the Curity Identity Server, in a plugins subfolder.\
-The plugin group `authenticators.nonce` can be replaced with any other arbitrary name of your choice.
+The plugin group `authenticators.nonce` can be replaced with any other arbitrary name of your choice:

 ```text
 $IDSVR_HOME/usr/share/plugins/authenticators.nonce/*.jar